thomas-dee/markdown-blog/README.md

 You can also change the name of the folder, normally you would name it `blog` so you can access it like `yoursite.com/blog`.

 ## Usage
-You can create new posts by adding new `post-url-slug.md` files in the `posts` folder.
+You can create new posts by adding new `some-name.md` files in the `posts` folder.
 The post must start with a `# Heading`, which will also be the title of the post and used in the `<title>` tag.

+_(added by thomas-dee)_
+If you preceed the file name with a formatted datetime string, posts will also have a timestamp: `2020-06-09_20-20_some_name.md`.

+... they will also be better sorted :-)

 ## Customization
 The advantage of having something simple like this is that it's really easy to customize.